hyskoniho/ptymer/README.md

 ```

 ## Contribution
-Contributions are welcome!
+Contributions are welcome!!!
 Feel free to open issues and pull requests on the GitHub repository.
+Pay attention to [test files](https://github.com/hyskoniho/ptymer/tree/main/tests) files and don't forget to document every change!

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/hyskoniho/ptymer/blob/main/LICENSE) file for more details.